thomasccp/thomasccp.github.io/_posts/2013-08-12-About-this-blog.md

 tags: Jekyll, GitHub
 ---

 A while ago I decided to add a blog to my personal website.
-I think it would be a good place to share my technical notes, and even some little things about my boring geek life.
+I think it will be a good place to share my technical notes, and even some little things about my boring geek life.

 I used to set up a blog system before, using PhD+MySQL.
-This was too clumsy, let embrace minimalism!
+This was too clumsy, let's embrace minimalism!

 A few requirements:

-* Lightweight - I am a lazy blogger, there won't be many posts.
+* Lightweight - I am a lazy blogger so there won't be many posts.
 * Portable - Minimal effort to bring the stuff around.
 Remember MySpace and Xanga?
 * Easy - I just need to jot down some codes, write a few lines.
 Don't increase my burden of coding...